5mehulhelp5/Pagespeedfr_Lcpimage/README.md

 # Pagespeedfr_Lcpimage
 LCP Module for magento 2 : Add preload image on page cms category and product and custom page with code / resize image / 2x / compatible Yireo_Webp2 &amp; Amasty image optimizer

 Compatible with Hyvä

 If enable,

 Add preload link to the image you want, you choose it for each controller as you can see here :

 ![image](https://github.com/user-attachments/assets/acaf39aa-06fa-43d5-a849-d903c17e217d)

-if on page you have double picture, one for mobile other for desktop
+if on layout page catalog_category_view you have double picture, one for mobile other for desktop

 ![image](https://github.com/user-attachments/assets/a3c46414-5f5f-46f2-a743-e1b2331a8570)